 H.B.
 33 requires that this line item be used to provide up to \$333,333 in each fiscal year to support administrative costs associated with existing court-appointed special advocate programs and up to \$666,667 in each fiscal year be used to establish court-appointed special advocate programs in areas of the state that are not served by an existing program and to support existing programs.
-The funds for these activities are currently funded under GRF line item 600553, under ODJFS.
-The FY 2023 estimated expenditure for 600553 is \$1.0 million.
+The funds for these activities were previously funded under GRF line item 600553, under ODJFS.
+The FY 2023 expenditure for line item 600553 was \$1.0 million.